Build-One-Project/Afia/README.md

-# Afia
-E-commerce platform like Roban Store
+# Afia Store: E-commerce platform like Roban Store

 This project is aimed at developing an ecommerce store for roban store.
 We called it Afia Store.
 Afia is the Igbo name for market.
 Features of the project include:
 1. Product Display